danny-baker/deploy-beast-datascience-vm/README.md

 #### And you are IN.
 At this point you can start playing with notebooks or collaborate with buddies to datascience it up!

-## NERD SECTION
+# NERD SECTION

-If you want to learn more, read on.
+For some more advanced security options and cool stuff, read on.

 ### Test your new VM (internet speed, cores, ram utilisation)